Comparison of Means

 Question 1.
 In Health Administration Programs conducting satisfaction surveys are usually covered in courses on quality improvement.
 This exercise shows how data from satisfaction surveys can be analyzed over time.
 Assume that, in different time periods, 4 randomly selected patients rated their satisfaction with our services.
 Are we improving?
 Data► Answer►

 Question 2.
 In Health Administration programs accounting courses typically cover cost data.
+Forensic accounting examines tries to detect fraud through accounting procedures.
 Following data were obtained regarding the cost of taking care of patients over several time periods.
 Are our costs within expectation?
 Data► Slides► Listen► Answer►

-Question 3: In this assignment, examine if payments for AMI to hospitals that received higher payment at start of 2015 has changed over time.
+Question 3: Payment reform has made hospital payments more complex.
+One issue in payment reform is whether the net payments to hospitals is decreasing because of numerous carve outs for never-events.
+In health administration program payment reform is covered in several courses including courses on value-based payments.
+In this assignment, examine if payments for AMI to hospitals that received higher payment at start of 2015 has changed over time.
 You can use Access database for opening the data in this assignment.
+You can analyze the data using Access SQL or Microsoft SQL.
 Downloading these data files and linking them is a time consuming activity, allocate sufficient time to this activity.
-Keep the databases you download, as in this book we will repeatedly rely on the Hospital Compare data.
-In a health administration program, these data may be used in a variety of courses, including courses on quality improvement, informatics, and cost accounting.
+Keep the databases you download, we will repeatedly rely on the Hospital Compare data.
 Download dated data files from the archives.
 These files look like HosArchive_YYYYMMDD.zip, where YYYY is the year, and MM is the month.
 Unzip the files.
 Extract Hospital.mdb files for each time period, make sure you record the year and the month into the database name.
-Keep in mind that start and end periods of data are also given inside the files.
+Keep in mind that start and end periods of data are also given inside the files and that these do not correspond to the database year file.
+Also note that the name of variables and files change over the years.
 Start from 1/1/2015 till the most recent available database.
-Since the data on AMI payments does not change in the files, you can save time and read only the following 3 files into a new database:
+Since the data on AMI payments does not change in several of the files, you can save time and analyze the following 3 files:

 In these files the denominator indicates the number of patients.
 Payment indicates average payment per patient.
 Select data that meet the following conditions:

-Question 4: Calculate the Probability of observing Z values in the following ranges in a normal distribution.
-Answers are provided, show your intermediary table look-up values and calculations. z_calculator► Answer►
+Question 5: Calculate the Probability of observing Z values in the following ranges in a normal distribution.
+Answers are provided, show your intermediary table look-up values and calculations.
+Z calculator► Answer►

 Note that the field HBIPS-2_Overall_Num indicates the numerator for the measure "Hours of physical-restraint use."
 The denominator for the same overall measure is in the field HBIPS-2_Overall_Den.
 The dictionary provides the interpretation of these two fields as hours of restraint and number of patients examined.
 Using the procedure for XmR control chart examine if the total number of hours of restraints has changed over time.
 Download►2016-11-10.zip► 2016-08-10.zip► 2016-05-04.zip► 2015-12-10.zip► 2015-10-08.zip► 2015-07-16.zip► 2015-05-06.zip► 2015-04-16.zip► 2015-01-22.zip►Dictionary►